 One solution can "feed" multiple benefits

-29 Dec 2016 by Snezana Mircevska Damjanovska, Project Officer, UNDP in fYR Macedonia
+29 Dec 2016 by Snezana Mircevska Damjanovska, Project Officer, UNDP in the former Yugoslav Republic of Macedonia

 Early every morning in the southern town of Demir Kapija, 15 people on social welfare arrive at the soup kitchen that has been established in a local kindergarten to pick up prepared meals, including warm pies and traditional stews.
 On Fridays they receive packages to help them get through the weekend.

 One 70-year-old grandfather comes every day to collect meals for himself and his wife.
 “At first it was a bit uncomfortable collecting food because it’s a small town and we all know each other,” he says.
 “But poverty makes you forget about shame.
 And at least in this way we are not a burden on our children.”

 The local kindergarten hired two kitchen assistants from amongst local unemployed people to help prepare food for the needy.
 The soup kitchen has enabled the kindergarten to welcome more pupils, while also helping local people on social welfare by providing them with free hot meals.